MYKICROWN/alx-higher_level_programming/0x00-python-hello_world/README.md

-This project is about Python - Hello, World
+This project is about Python - Hello, World project